 The kitchen is the heart of your home.
 Millions of households spend hours preparing meals, eating, and hosting parties in their kitchen.
 Having the right kitchen tech gadgets on hand can make things infinitely easier.
-Listed below are just four tech gadgets that can make kitchen prep slightly easier.
+Listed below are just four tech gadgets for the kitchen that will make prep slightly easier.

 4 Tech Gadgets for the Kitchen

-- Intelligent frying pans.
 Tired of using a thermometer to ensure that your meat is thoroughly cooked through?
 A hi-tech frying pan with a built-in thermometer and Wi-Fi app may be just what you need.
 This Pantelligent pan connects to a smartphone app, which keeps track of the heat.
 The app will tell you when to flip your food (such as a burger or salmon fillet) and when to add your other ingredients.
-With this pan, you’ll never have overdone steaks or undercooked chicken again.
+With this pan, you’ll never have overdone steaks or under cooked chicken again.